7-Eleven Service Station, Gympie Road

-By their nature, petrol stations are very complex to design, with a range of extremely strict controls and regulations in place for the fuel tank design, engineering and management, and this project was no exception.
+By their nature, petrol stations are very complex to design and engineer, with a range of extremely strict controls and regulations in place for the fuel tank design, engineering and management, and this project was no exception.

 We worked closely with Multi Span Australia under a design and construction contract to make the design as cost-effective and efficient as possible while adhering to the necessary regulations.
 A good example would be how we were able to work with Multi Span’s structural team to coordinate having the detention tank as forming part of the acoustic wall.